equilaterus/Vortex/README.md

 # Vortex

-Vortex is an ASP Core framework focused on **Generic Driven Design**.
+Vortex is a .Net Standard framework focused on **Functional Programming**.

 ## Builds